 All assembler directives (except for END) as well as the inclusion of files may be disabled by the conditional directives.
 Each IF directive must be terminated by an ENDIF directive.
 The ELSE directive is optional, and if used, it must be inside an IF...ENDIF block.
 IF...ENDIF and IF...ELSE...ENDIF blocks may be nested to any level.

-The following macro adds a constant to a byte variable in memory:
+The following macro adds a constant to a direct page memory location: